lethienhoa/Variational-AutoEncoder-for-Dialogue-Generation/README.md

 </p>
 <p align="center">Neural Chatbot</p>

-The result of the original model is very bad.
-For example:
+It took only 1 or 2 hours of training (on a GTX 1080), by drastically reducing the input sequence to 5 words and output to 3 (plus the go and eos tokens) and by using a small embedding size (64).
+The result of this model is very bad.
+It answer most of the open ended questions by 'I don't know':

     Q: When are you ready ?
     A: I do n't know.